Managing a Job¶

 Checking on the progress of jobs¶

-At any time, you can check on the status of your jobs with the condor_q command.
-This command displays the status of all queued jobs.
+You can check on your jobs with the condor_q command.
+This command has many options, by default, it displays only your jobs queued in the local scheduler.
 An example of the output from condor_q is

 The RUN_TIME time reported for a job is the time that has been committed to the job.